Julien-R44/tuyau/docs/content/docs/client.md

 You can use only one of `only` or `except` at the same time.
 Both options accept an array of strings, an array of regular expressions, or a function that receives the route name and returns a boolean.

 `definitions` will filter the generated types in the `ApiDefinition` interface. `routes` will filter the route names generated in the `routes` object.

----

-Let me know if you need any adjustments!